 It’s not overwhelming, and teaches a lot that I might not think to talk about.
 We do about 2 questions a day and review a couple from the day before.

-Other unscheduled kindergarten activities to add in
+Other unscheduled kindergarten activities

 We have nothing formal for history, science, or art, but we are learning all those things.
 For example:

 - Kiwi Co STEAM boxes (read my review here)